-Management's Response and Corrective Action Plan
+Corrective Action Plan

 Due to various staffing challenges within the finance department, the agency's ability to prepare an accurate and complete Schedule of Expenditures of Federal Awards [SEFA] for the audit was impacted.
-Moving forward into 2024, staffing needs are being addressed and training, oversight, review, and reconciliation will be performed to ensure a proper and accurate Schedule of Expenditures of Federal Awards is maintained and provided to the auditors for future audits.
-Additionally, starting in fiscal year 2025 the agency will be implementing a new Enterprise Resource Planning system that will automate and provide a workflow for the agency's finances among other back-office functions.
-This system will also automate several tasks including the annual preparation and review of the Schedule of Expenditures of Federal Awards [SEFA] report.
+Moving forward into 2024, staffing needs are being addressed and training, oversight, review, and reconciliation will be performed to ensure a proper and accurate Schedule of Expenditures of Federal Awards is provided to the auditors for future audits.
+Additionally, starting in fiscal year 2025 the agency will be implementing a new Microsoft D365 Enterprise Resource Planning (ERP) system that will automate and provide a workflow for a number of tasks including the preparation and review of the Schedule of Expenditures of Federal Awards [SEFA] report.